chrisnoonan98675/site/README.md

 # Beta documentation

-To mark an entire topic as "beta", add `layout: beta` to its front matter.
-Note that `layout` and `beta` must appear on the same line.
+To mark an entire topic as "beta", add the following line to its front matter:

+    layout: beta

 To mark a section of a topic as "beta", add the following line just after the section's heading:

     <div class="alert alert-danger" role="alert">The information in this section is in beta and is subject to change.</div>

+To mark a paragraph, sentence, or table cell as "beta", add the following inline label to it:

+    <span class="label label-danger">beta</span>

 # Things to know about formatting